 Meeting synchronously at times that may be impossible for potential enrollees to attend and therefore preclude them from being coaches.

-A digital DPP can likely address the shortfalls in numbers of DPP lifestyle coaches by dramatically increasing scalability.
-A digital DPP can serve vastly greater numbers of prediabetes patients and reduce the ratio of participants to coaches that are required for effective education and lifestyle change.
+A digital DPP augmented by A.I, popularized by Lark and fully recognized by the CDC and multiple peer-reviewed journals, can swiftly address the shortfalls in numbers of DPP lifestyle coaches by dramatically increasing scalability.
+A.I-Augmentation can serve vastly greater numbers of prediabetes patients and reduce the ratio of participants to coaches that are required for effective education and lifestyle change.